srishtichayal/nonlinearequation_solver/README.md

 ---

-## Guidelines for Writing Equations and Constants
+## Guidelines for Writing Equations, Constants and Initial Guesses
 ### Equations
 1. Each equation must be written in the form expression = 0. e.g: (write ```a*x**2 + b*x + c = 0``` instead of ```a*x**2 + b*x + c```)